Diet and Nutrition in Institutions of Care: History and Policy

 Moral economy and entitlement: In this panel, we asked our panellists to analyse the vast discrepancies between state spending on food within prisons and hospitals.
 Notions of the ‘worthiness’ of patients, prisoners, and others, are shaped by media rhetoric and cultural convictions, and may be disrupted by the provision of extra food from visitors, the trading of food, or other factors.

-Institutions and community: through which we discuss the extent to which a diet provided by an institution is distinctive.
+Institutions and community: Here we discussed the extent to which a diet provided by an institution is distinctive.
 Examining diets provided within the community, by state and charities, such as through soup kitchens or meals-on-wheels services, can help us to interrogate the boundaries between state, community, and private provision, and assess how these have evolved in response to government policy, funding, and moral economies.

 Read our article about history and policy of institutional food in The Conversation: What we can learn from the (often gruesome) history of food in hospitals and prisons.